AlfredoCinelli/tidy-cli/README.md

 ### Requirements

 - Python 3.10+
-- Works on Linux, macOS, and Windows
+- Works on Linux, macOS, and Windows (WSL only)

+> **Note**: On Windows, tidy-cli requires WSL (Windows Subsystem for Linux) for proper Unicode and terminal support.
+Native Windows is not currently supported.

 ## 🏃 Quick Start